buddycloud/buddycloud-server-java/README.md

 psql -h 127.0.0.1 --username buddycloud_server -d buddycloud_server -c "select * from nodes;"
 ~~~~
 If you got an output similar to (or exactly like) this, you're good to go.

+## Additional content-type plugins
+The buddycloud server supports validation of custom content types by means of a plugin system.
+By default the buddycloud server supports Atom content.
+Additional content types can be supported by creating an appropriate validator and packaging it as a plugin.

+The plugin system is not invoked if the content type is not supplied or is the default, Atom.
+If the plugin manager is queried then it locates an appropriate plugin based on the capabilities reported by each plugin.
+So we are able to directly request a plugin capable of validating a specific payload type.

+### Plugin Creation
+The buddycloud plugin system is based on [JSPF](https://code.google.com/p/jspf/).
+Plugins are added to the main application as JAR files, dropped into the `plugins/` directory.

+Creating new validator plugins is simple, there are a few simple rules to follow.
+Validator plugins must implement the `PayloadValidator` interface and be annotated with `@PluginImplementation`.
+To publish the capabilities of your plugin you must include a `capabilities()` method and annotate it with `@Override`

+Two example plugins are available.
+One provides support for [validating IODEF](https://github.com/surevine/buddycloud-iodef-validator) payloads while the other is based on the default [Atom validator](https://github.com/surevine/buddycloud-atom-validator).
+Note that Atom support is built into buddycloud server so there is no need to add the Atom plugin to your installation, it merely serves as an example.

+### Plugin Installation
+1. Create a `plugins` directory in the root of your buddycloud installation, e.g. `target/plugins/`.
+2. Drop your plugin JAR into the `plugins` directory you created in step 1.
+3. Restart your Buddycloud server.